 5. therapy: What you can do for neurodermatitis!

-With all the causes and unpleasant effects that are not entirely clear, I would now like to give you a small glimmer of hope on the horizon.
+With all the unclear causes and unpleasant effects, I would now like to give you a small glimmer of hope on the horizon.

 In acute flare-ups, antihistamines and glucocorticoids, which are steroid hormones, can relieve itching.
 However, you should not use glucocorticoids for too long in order to avoid thinning or atrophy of the tissue.
 If possible, you should of course avoid them altogether, but I would still like to show you all the options here.